cuba-platform/masquerade/README.md

 the SelenideElement type component.
 After that you can use all test methods provided by Selenide.

     loginWindow.getDelegate().exists()

 ## Useful tips for the Groovy tests

+You can use any JVM language with the library including Groovy / Scala / Kotlin.
 There are some useful tips for those who use Groovy to write the tests.

 * .with() method.

-This method allows you to assignment multiple values to multiple variables in one statement.
+Groovy closures have a delegate associated with them.
+The delegate is given an opportunity to respond to method calls which happen inside of the closure.
 It allows you to use methods/properties within a closure without having to repeat the object name each time.

     loginWindow.with {
         loginField.value = 'testUser'